 Until the writing on the Rosetta Stone was deciphered, no person on Earth knew the meanings behind Egyptian hieroglyphics because they had never been translated into Ancient Greek or any other language.

-Inscribed thousands of years ago with the text of the Third Memphis Decree, which was crucially written in three different scripts — Egyptian hieroglyphics at the top, Egyptian Demotic in the middle, and Ancient Greek at the bottom — the Rosetta Stone was discovered by French troops from Napoleon’s army when he invaded the country back in 1799.
+Inscribed thousands of years ago with the text of the Third Memphis Decree, which was crucially written in three different scripts, with Egyptian hieroglyphics at the top, Egyptian Demotic in the middle, and Ancient Greek at the bottom, the Rosetta Stone was discovered by French troops from Napoleon’s army when he invaded the country back in 1799.

 It was discovered there in July 1799 by French officer Pierre-François Bouchard during the Napoleonic campaign in Egypt.

 Study of the decree was already underway when the first complete translation of the Greek text was published in 1803.
 Jean-François Champollion announced the transliteration of the Egyptian scripts in Paris in 1822; it took longer still before scholars were able to read Ancient Egyptian inscriptions and literature confidently, however.

 How the Rosetta Stone was Decoded by Linguists